Assembly Line: Definition, History, and Advantages

 They enable manufacturers to assemble complex products efficiently, drastically transforming traditional production methods.
 By systematically adding parts at successive stations, these lines optimize time and labor, making large-scale manufacturing feasible and economically viable.

-As we delve into the assembly line’s intricate details, its historical evolution, and the dual-edged nature of its impact, it becomes clear how this innovation shaped the industrial landscape and set a precedent for future manufacturing techniques.
+As we delve into the assembly line’s intricate details, its historical evolution (from the industrial revolution until now), and the dual-edged nature of its impact, it becomes clear how this innovation shaped the industrial landscape and set a precedent for future manufacturing techniques.

 What is an Assembly Line?